Russell Kane: Career

-Kane's father had worked as an extra, and he himself took on a couple of youthful acting roles in the early 90s, under the name Russell Grineaux.
+Kane's father had worked as an extra and took on a couple of youthful acting roles in the early 1990s, under the name Russell Grineaux.

 Turning to comedy, in 2004, Kane won the Laughing Horse New Act of the Year, and in the same year he was runner-up to Nick Sun in So You Think You're Funny.
 In 2005, he joined Ray Peacock, Russell Howard and Reginald D. Hunter on the national Paramount Edinburgh and Beyond tour.
 He was a roving reporter alongside Annie Mac, for the live music event Guerrilla Gig, which aired on BBC Three in March 2006.
 In July 2006, he wrote and presented travelogues for the newly launched Five US.

 In August 2006, Kane performed his debut comedy show The Theory of Pretension at the Edinburgh Fringe, where he was nominated for a best newcomer Edinburgh Comedy Award.
 He presented Big Brother's Big Mouth on E4 and Channel 4 in June 2007.

 In 2008, Kane was the host of BBC Radio 2's Out to Lunch from series 4 onwards.
 He presented a Sunday afternoon show on the relaunched Q Radio digital radio station.
 Later the same year, he took his stand-up show Gaping Flaws to Glasgow and the Edinburgh Festival, earning 2008 Best Comedy Show Nominee at the Edinburgh Comedy Awards.
 He also wrote an hour-long play, The Lamentable Tragedie of Yates's Wine Lodge based on his own creation of Fakespeare.
 On 20 November 2008, Kane performed at the Hammersmith Apollo for the BBC's Live at the Apollo.